Born and raised in Malaysia, he is proud of his Malaysian and Asian heritage and likes to share its mysteries, culture & current issues.

 If you submit all the required documents and there are no further queries, LHDN will process and issue the Tax Clearance Letter within ten working days.

-Do You Need to Close Your Tax File?
+Do I Need to Close My Tax File?

 If you are leaving the country for good or are retiring and will not be receiving any future taxable income then you should close your tax file.